danieldavidraj/Remotely_Website/README.md

 ## Project details:

 * Developer: Daniel Davidraj M
-* A website developed for an app "Remotely" developed by VRARMR
+* A website developed for a VR/AR based app "Remotely" developed by VRARMR